Rakagami/orbit_scraper/README.md

 go run scraper.go -d /path/to/your/db/file
 ```

-The sqlite database file will be created if it doesn't yet exists
+The sqlite database file will be created if it doesn't yet exists.
+You can inspect the database with a program like [sqlitebrowser](https://sqlitebrowser.org/).